cap-js-community/feature-toggle-library/docs/concepts/index.md

 ## Configuration

-We define three layers for toggle configurations: auto, files, runtime.
-You can think of each layer as a JS object that maps feature toggle keys to their respective configurations.
+We define three layers for toggle configurations: auto, files, and runtime.
+You can think of each layer as one or more Javascript objects that map feature toggle keys to their respective configurations.

 - _auto_: are configurations recognized automatically _before initialization_.
 This layer is meant to be used for the CDS modelling feature toggles of the form `/fts/<feature-name>`.
 For details see